 15. Realme GT Neo 3T

-Lastly, I would like to give a quick shoutout to the Realme GT Neo 3T.
-This smartphone definitely catches the eye with its bold Dash yellow design – you’ll either love it or hate it.
-But regardless of your opinion on the design, you’ll be getting a beautiful 120Hz AMOLED screen, impressive audio support, a massive 5000mAh battery with 80W charging, and the same Snapdragon 870 performance as the Poco F4.
-Overall, the Realme GT Neo 3T is a solid choice for those looking for a mid-range smartphone with powerful features and unique design.
+Lastly, I want to mention the Realme GT Neo 3T.
+It stands out with its bold Dash yellow design – it’s a love-it-or-hate-it kind of look.
+But regardless of your feelings about the design, you’re getting a stunning 120Hz AMOLED screen, great audio quality, a huge 5000mAh battery with 80W charging, and the same Snapdragon 870 performance as the Poco F4.

 Conclusion